-Child support is a crucial aspect of ensuring that children’s needs are met following a divorce or separation.
+Child support is crucial to ensuring that children’s needs are met following a divorce or separation.
 Understanding the basics of how child support is calculated can help both parents anticipate their financial obligations and ensure that their children continue to receive the support they need.

 What is Child Support?